I am a versatile multi-media journalist, currently freelancing as a presenter, producer and writer. Whatever the opportunity, let’s talk.

 Since going freelance, I have worked as a presenter, producer and reporter at BBC Radio 2, Radio 4, 5Live, BBC Wiltshire, BBC Gloucestershire, BBC Hereford & Worcester, BBC WM and BFBS.

 The greatest challenge and proudest achievement of my career came while working as a producer of daily topical debates for Jeremy Vine at BBC Radio 2.
-I was asked to produce his idea for a 5-part documentary series for Remembrance.
+I was asked to produce a documentary series for Remembrance.
 The Songs My Son Loved featured moving interviews with the mothers of five fallen soldiers which made both newspaper critics and lorry drivers cry.
 In Jeremy’s words: “Jill made sure it arrived on air as an extraordinary piece of radio which won Silver at the 2012 Sony Radio Academy Awards.”

 One of the joys of being freelance is the freedom to chase the projects I want to work on while still being able to chase after my children.